phuslu/lru/README.md

 ### Benchmarks

 A Performance result as below.
-Check [actions][actions] for more results and details.
+Check github [actions][actions] for more results and details.
 <details>
   <summary>benchmark on keysize=16, cachesize=1000000, parallelism=32 with read (90%) / write(10%)</summary>